 Climbing was in our thickened high altitude blood, the natural thing to do, to go up until we could go no further, and then go down.
 So we rationalized that we would just retreat for the day, we would hang at Camp 3, we would climb higher tomorrow.
-This had a sense of logic, avoided the defeatism floating around us.
-So back we went down to the crevasse, back into the hole, to “rest”, to plan, to scheme and to climb higher on Everest tomorrow.
+This had a sense of logic, avoiding the defeatism floating around us.
+So back we went, down to the crevasse, back into the hole, to “rest”, to plan, to scheme and to climb higher on Everest tomorrow.

+The second coming was worse than the first.
+We knew what to expect.
+The crevasse had no romance; no lighthearted “we are sleeping in the bowels of Everest, ” comments passed our lips.
+We beat and coerced the stove into action.
+It sputtered and fumed and didn’t do a stove like job at all.
 We gave up and dove deeper into our sleeping bags to face the night, a night blacker than the last.
 Blacker because I kept my eyes closed, blacker because there was no space in my head for thought, it was only black.
 Time was a lifetime of shivering, hard ice below, icy air above, us the ice cubes in the middle.
-And it went on forever until the gray of morning arrived.
+It went on forever until the gray of morning arrived.
 But even then we didn’t really move, we just muttered, we rolled over.
 Maybe we should just rest another day?

 The gray was punctuated by Jay Smith’s arrival, having stomped up the hill from Camp 2, to climb to Camp 4 with us.
 He edged down into the crevasse, he tried to make light conversation, he quickly saw we weren’t really up to climbing higher on Everest that day.
-We were close to being zombies.
+We were zombies.

 I put on my climbing suit, I put on my boots, I put on my pack.
 That took me an hour.
 Then Jay and I helped Randall put his boots on and lace them up.
-He was fun, he was joking, but he really wasn’t making sense.
+Randall was fun, he was joking, but he really wasn’t making sense.
 But I wasn’t that good a judge.
 Yes, I could dress myself, but only barely and it was a lot of work.

 A step, then a stand there, a look at the view, a look around some more.
-Maybe a story would start in the head.
+Maybe a story would start in my head.
 Then more breathing, then an “oh yeah, I’m climbing, should take a step.”
 Then some thought about what that step might take, the work it would entail.
 The mind fighting the mind.
 I was going nowhere.
 I certainly wasn’t going up to Camp 4.

+I turned and started down the ropes.
+It was now a down day, even under an intensely blue sky.
+Clip the carabiner into the rope, careful but clown like steps, bringing the legs under control, feeling the ease and speed of down while still a fatigue, a muscle lethargy pervaded.
+Crampons give your feet no play; there is no slipping or sliding.
 Those 12 points go into hard snow and that is where they stay.
 And movement, torquing or slide is all taken up by the foot in the boot, and in a hard plastic boot that isn’t much.
 So the movement ricochets up into your leg, twisting and turning until the muscles calm most of it down, but sometimes the twist goes right up into your spine and reaches up and gives your head a good shake, shaking it on its stem.
 With the inevitable high altitude headache already, that is an unfriendly sensation.

-Randall came out of the cave and I looked back up at him, set against the sky and the ridge above.
+Randall came out of the cave and I looked back up at him, set large against the sky and the ridge above.
 He took one normal step, then one very big step, then one wild, drunken swinging sideways spinning step and flew face first into the snow.
-Oh no. What to do.
+Oh no. What to do?

 Jay helped Randall up.
 He repeated his performance.
 Then again, but with a few extra steps in between.
 They came up to me.